hydraulic-software/conveyor/guidebook/docs/tutorial/tortoise/5-serve-the-site.md

 The default generated `conveyor.conf` file tells each package to look for updates on `localhost:8899`.
 This is good enough for testing and Conveyor doesn't require a license for localhost projects, so we can just serve that directory.
 We recommend using `npx serve` or [Caddyserver](https://caddyserver.com/). **Do not use the Python built in web server** because it doesn't support HTTP Content-Range requests.
 If using Caddy you can just run `caddy file-server --browse --listen :8899` from inside the output directory.

 !!! warning
-    * There's no way to change the site URL after release because it's included in the packages.
-Choose wisely!
     * Make sure to include the `metadata.properties` file, as it's checked by the Windows installer EXE.
     * Don't re-build and re-upload a package with the same version as previous.
 Conveyor will check for this and show an error if you try.
     * Don't edit the Windows `.appinstaller` file yourself.
 It is constructed in a special way to work around bugs in older versions of Windows, and editing the file by hand can break those mitigations.
 You should never have a need to edit this file as everything in it can be controlled using config.